Alivia-Allen/blog/about.md

 I'm planning on double majoring in **Computer Science and Spanish**, and hope to have a good year at Hendrix this year.
 I am apart of *many* different clubs at school and a member of the Track and Field team.
 Thank you for visiting my blog.

-My favorite song at the moment is: [Essence by WizKid](https://open.spotify.com/track/5FG7Tl93LdH117jEKYl3Cm?si=6a59a68dbaf047b7)